GeoWarp: An automatically differentiable and GPU-accelerated implicit MPM framework for geomechanics based on NVIDIA

 \subsection{Cantilever beam}

-The third example evaluates the efficiency of the proposed sparse automatic differentiation approach for Jacobian construction in MPM simulations, while also providing further verification of the formulation.
+The third example evaluates the efficiency of the proposed sparse automatic differentiation algorithm for Jacobian construction in MPM simulations, while also providing further verification of the formulation.
 To this end, we simulate the bending of a cantilever beam, which is a standard benchmark problem for verifying MPM formulations~\cite{charlton2017igimp,coombs2020ample,coombs2020lagrangian}.
 The problem setup is illustrated in Fig.~\ref{fig:cantilever_beam_setup}, where a point load of $F = 100$ kN is applied at the free end of the beam.
 The beam material is modeled using Hencky elasticity with a Young’s modulus of 12 MPa and a Poisson’s ratio of 0.2.
 The load is applied incrementally over 50 steps.

-Figure~\ref{fig:cantilever_beam_deformed_configuration} shows the deformed configurations at several load steps, computed using a background grid size of $h = 0.25$ m with 5,760 particles (corresponding to $6 \times 6$ particles per cell).
-As the applied load increases, the beam experiences progressively larger deformations, which are accurately captured by the simulation.
+Figure~\ref{fig:cantilever_beam_deformed_configuration} shows the deformed configurations of the cantilever beam at selected load steps, computed using a background grid size of $h = 0.25$ m with 5,760 particles (corresponding to $6 \times 6$ particles per cell).
+As the applied load increases, the beam undergoes progressively larger deformations, which are accurately captured by the simulation.

-The numerical results are further verified against analytical solutions derived by Molstad~\cite{molstad1977finite}.
-As shown in Fig.~\ref{fig:cantilever_beam_verification}, both vertical and horizontal force–displacement responses exhibit close agreement with the analytical solutions across two levels of spatial discretization, confirming the correctness of the formulation.
+The simulation results are further verified against analytical solutions derived by Molstad~\cite{molstad1977finite}.
+As shown in Fig.~\ref{fig:cantilever_beam_verification}, the normalized vertical and horizontal force--displacement responses exhibit excellent agreement with the analytical solutions across two levels of spatial discretization, confirming the accuracy of the formulation.